weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai.md

 #### Parameters

-- `ENABLE_MODULES` – the modules to enable.
+- `ENABLE_MODULES` (Required): The modules to enable.
 Include `text2vec-openai` to enable the module.
-- `DEFAULT_VECTORIZER_MODULE` – the default vectorizer module.
-Optional; you can set this to `text2vec-openai` to make it the default for each class.
+- `DEFAULT_VECTORIZER_MODULE` (Optional): The default vectorizer module.
+You can set this to `text2vec-openai` to make it the default for all classes.
-- `OPENAI_APIKEY` – your OpenAI API key (if using OpenAI).
-Optional; you can also provide the key at query time.
+- `OPENAI_APIKEY` (Optional): Your OpenAI API key (if using OpenAI).
+You can also provide the key at query time.
-- `AZURE_APIKEY` – your Azure OpenAI API key  (if using Azure OpenAI).
-Optional; you can also provide the key at query time.
+- `AZURE_APIKEY` (Optional): Your Azure OpenAI API key (if using Azure OpenAI).
+You can also provide the key at query time.

 #### Example